Overview

 Common questions from travelers who've visited this place.

-Do I need permits to visit the border marker?›
+Do I need special permits to visit the border area?›

 Nearby Locations